melissa-pan/berkeley-aisys-prelim/gptq.md

 Existing post-training quantization methods had significant limitations:
 - Previous one-shot quantization methods achieved limited compression gains
 - Accuracy degradation was substantial when applied to very large models
-- Quantization methods were not optimized for the specific characteristics of transformer architectures
+- Quantization methods were not optimized for transformer architectures
 - Computational requirements for quantization itself were prohibitive for billion-parameter models

 ## The Key Idea

-GPTQ introduces a new one-shot weight quantization method based on approximate second-order information that is both highly accurate and highly efficient.
+A new one-shot weight quantization method based on approximate second-order information that is both highly accurate and highly efficient.

 Key innovations:
 - **One-shot quantization**: No need for retraining or fine-tuning after quantization
 - **Second-order information**: Uses approximate Hessian information for more accurate quantization decisions
 - **Layer-wise quantization**: Processes one transformer layer at a time to manage memory requirements
 - **Adaptive bit allocation**: Can quantize weights to 3-4 bits (or even 2-bit/ternary) based on importance

+Intuition Behind Why It Works:
+- second-order statistics (Hessian) propagate and correct quantization error as it goes → minimizes output distortion globally
+- Works especially well for transformers where linear projections dominate computation

 Advantages:
 - **Speed**: Can quantize 175B parameter models in approximately 4 GPU hours